ttkorhonen/e3pages/docs/kb/training/workbook/7_module_deps.md

 // --- snip ---
 ```
-When this file is compiled, it generates a `.d` file that describes the depedencies recognized by `make`:
+When this file is compiled, it generates a `.d` file that describes the dependencies recognized by `make`:
 ```console
 [iocuser@host:e3-stream]$ cat StreamDevice/O.7.0.5_linux-x86_64/AsynDriverInterface.d
 AsynDriverInterface.o: ../src/AsynDriverInterface.cc \